intel/llvm/clang/docs/SYCLFERFCLoweringKernel.md

 };
 ```

 The device compiler then generates a caller in the form of an OpenCL kernel function that calls this function object.
+It does so by walking the function object data member and producing a parameter for each of them.
+Inside the OpenCL kernel, the function object is rebuilt and then called.
+Some special types like accessor and sampler are treated a bit differently (see below).

 The device compiler transforms this into (pseudo-code):